raboof/akka.github.com/community/index.md

   <tr><td>Latest Release:</td><td><code>"kamon" % "kamon-core" % "0.0.14"</code> (March 12, 2014)</td></tr>
   </table>

-  Kamon is a set of tools that helps you to get metrics out of your reactive applications!.
+  Kamon is a set of tools that helps you to get metrics out of your reactive applications.
   With Kamon you can get actor and trace metrics, as well as automatic trace recognition for Spray and Play! applications.
-Currently we support NewRelic as a backend for metric data but using our simple subscriptions messaging protocol you can get your metrics data anywhere you want!.
+Currently we support NewRelic as a backend for metric data but using our simple subscriptions messaging protocol you can get your metrics data anywhere you want.
 Head over to [kamon.io](http://kamon.io) for more information about how to get started with Kamon!